You have worked hard for years, saving and planning for retirement. You might already have an Estate Plan in place for all your tangible assets.

 Similar to how an Executor handles your Estate, you can appoint a ‘Digital Executor’ to handle your ‘Digital Estates.’
 Make sure to choose someone who is tech-savvy and knows their way through handling online accounts.

 Talk to your trusted attorney and get them to authorize your Digital Estate Plan in writing.
 By doing so, you are making sure your final wishes on what must happen to your Digital Assets are followed.

 One important point to consider while planning for your Digital Assets:

-If you live in the US or Canada, you might know that there are certain laws that govern the access to your Digital Assets.
+If you live in the US, you might know that there are certain laws that govern the access to your Digital Assets.

 You might also be interested in reading: